 TST_PC03: This table contains the coefficient of thermal expansion of PCC cores.
 The coefficient of thermal expansion is stored in the COEFF_THERMAL_EXPANSION field.
-In addition, a text description of the character of the aggregate type is included in the AGGR_TYPE_PCC field.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, TEST_SEQUENCE, FIELD_SET, LOC_NO, TEST_NO, and SAMPLE_NO fields.
-The TEST_SEQUENCE field was added to allow entry of repeat measurements on the same sample.
+In addition, a coded description of the character of the aggregate type is included in the PRIMARY_AGG_CLASS and SECONDARY_AGG_CLASS fields.
+In order to allow entry of repeat measurements on the same sample, TEST_SEQUENCE id part of the key, but it does not necessarily imply order of testing

 TST_PC04: This table contains the static modulus of elasticity of PCC cores.
 Elastic modulus is stored in the ELASTIC_MOD field, the Poisson's ratio is stored in the POISSON_RATIO field, and unit weight is stored in the UNIT_WT field.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_PC05: This table contains the density measurements for PCC cores.
 Bulk specific gravity, apparent specific gravity, density, and percent voids are stored in the BULK_SPECIFIC_GRAVITY_DRY, APPARENT_SPECIFIC_GRAVITY, DENSITY_OF_PCC, and PERCENT_VOIDS_IN_PCC fields, respectively.
 Several other intermediate calculations are also included in this table.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_PC06: This table contains the visual examination notes for PCC cores.
 Six fields (VISUAL_EXAM) are provided for visual comments of the type VISUAL_ACPC (which means that these comments must be linked to the CODES table to retrieve their meaning).
 A seventh field (VISUAL_EXAM_OTHER) is reserved for comments for which no comment codes were provided.
 In addition, this table also provides the thickness of the core, which is stored in the CORE_AVG_THICKNESS field.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_PC07: This table contains the interface shear strength between two bonded PCC layers.
 This test is conducted on a core (including both layers).
 The maximum shear strength exhibited by the bond during testing of the core is stored in the SHEAR_BOND_STRENGTH field.
 Several intermediate calculations are also included in this table.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_PC08: This table contains the air content of hardened PCC as determined by visual examination of core specimens.
 Air content is stored in the AIR_CONTENT field.
 These data exist for only a handful of SPS-2 and -8 projects.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_PC09: This table contains the flexural strength of PCC beams that were poured from materials sampled at the time of construction.
 Because of the requirement for sampling during construction, data for this test are only available for SPS sections.
 The modulus of rupture is stored in the MODULUS_OF_RUPTURE field.
 Several other intermediate calculations are also included.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, TEST_NO, and SAMPLE_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.